 7.x.1 Description

 Against the backdrop of the booming marine economy and the growing demand for maritime security, existing monitoring methods struggle to meet the real-time monitoring requirements of vast sea areas.
-The 6G integrated communication and sensing use case proposed in this proposal provides a solution for sea surface monitoring, vessel identification, and tracking by constructing a collaborative sensing system of satellite sensing and terrestrial base stations.
+The 6G integrated communication and sensing use case proposed in this proposal provides a solution for sea surface monitoring, vessel identification, and tracking by constructing a collaborative sensing system of 3GPP sensing(including TN and NTN) and non-3GPP sensing (e.g. satellite remote sensing).

-Thanks to its wide coverage and freedom from geographical constraints, satellite sensing can perceive the macroscopic situation of large sea areas, quickly locate abnormal regions.
-Terrestrial base stations, on the other hand, utilize their high-resolution sensing capabilities to conduct detailed monitoring of key areas identified by satellites, accurately identifying information such as vessel types, speeds, and headings.
-The two can be deeply integrated through 6G integrated communication and sensing technology to achieve a full-process perception of sea area targets, from coarse to fine.
+In order to realize the tracking and identification of ship targets in the wide - range sea surface, within the range where the sensing signals of ground base stations are reachable, ground base stations are used to provide sensing services.
+In the offshore areas where the signals of ground base stations are unreachable, on - board base station sensing technology is used to provide sensing services.
+At the same time, satellite remote sensing is used for auxiliary sensing to improve the sensing performance.
+3GPP sensing and non-3GPP sensing can be deeply integrated through 6G integrated communication and sensing technology to achieve a full-process perception of sea area targets, from coarse to fine.

-This use case puts forward various requirements for 6G technology, such as high-precision dynamic allocation of communication and sensing resources, low-latency and reliable information transmission, and anti-interference capabilities in complex environments.
-It is expected to significantly improve the efficiency and accuracy of maritime accident warning, fishery resource management, maritime traffic control, and other services, contributing to the sustainable development of the marine economy and maritime security..

 7.x.2 Pre-conditions

 A) There exist two types of satellite systems: communication satellites and sensing satellites.
 Sensing satellites access the satellite communication network via inter-satellite links.